luisqtr/exciteometer/README.md

 ## Measure bodily data from wearables

-To collect data from external sensors, it is required to use the `Excite-O-Meter|Devices`, which can be downloaded from the [latest release branch](https://github.com/luisqtr/exciteometer/releases/latest).
-Read about installation and setup in [this document](./docs/2_SetupDevices.md), this app acts as a middleware software that interfaces wearable sensors with Unity.
+Read about installation and setup in [this document](./docs/2_SetupDevices.md), the middleware software interfaces the Polar H10 sensor with Unity.
+The `Excite-O-Meter|Devices` can be downloaded from the [latest release branch](https://github.com/luisqtr/exciteometer/releases/latest).

 ## Importing package in Unity